Mr. Peabody: I must point out, Ms. Grunion, that I won the right to adopt Sherman in a court of law!

 - In Bolt, we have Penny, the average child actress, and her intelligent (if misguided) dog Bolt who traveled from New York to Hollywood to get back to her.

 - Jimmy Neutron: Boy Genius and his robotic dog, Goddard in both the series and movie.
-Played With because although Jimmy himself built Goddard, Jimmy is only a kid and can make foolish decisions sometimes.
+Played With because although Jimmy is a genius and built Goddard, Jimmy is only a kid and can make foolish decisions sometimes.
 Goddard is wise and is usually the voice of reason to Jimmy by giving him suggestions on what he should do and feels ashamed when Jimmy makes bad decisions.

 - In Ratatouille, we have the clumsy and incompetent human Linguini and his intelligent and professional chef rat Rémy who controls Linguini's movements.